by Donald Clark CSM

-There is little that is simple and straight-forward in gemology.
+There is little that is simple and straightforward in gemology.
 For every established principle or example, there is always an exception.
 This applies to gem classification as well.
-There is not one say to classify gems, rather there are several ways, each of which has its own purpose and its own exceptions that warrant close attention.
+There is not one way to classify gems, rather there are several ways, each of which has its own purpose and its own exceptions that warrant close attention.

 Precious and Semiprecious